prakharg11/DSTN_Project/DistributedFileSystem/Readme.md

     - You can set up multiple data nodes in this fashion.

 3. **Client**
-    - Connect to the master node at athe correct IP and send json requests.
+    - Connect to the master node at the correct IP and send json requests.
         - **For Writing:**
             - Split file into blocks (block1, block2, etc) and block_data should have the data in each block.
 See client.py for an example.
             - Send write request with the action as write, file name, blocks and block data.
 See client.py for an example